XueYifan1995/UMV-HLAR/README.md

 # BO_STLS
+This repository includes a novel, open-source, data-driven method for unmanned marine vehicle (UMV) dynamics model identification that incorporates physical a priori knowledge; and a generic program is written in MATLAB for the method.
+## Requirement
+A computer that can run matlab software version 2020 and above.

+## Feedback, bug reports, contributions
+If you find this package helpful, giving a "star" to this repositry will be a happy feedback for me!
+If you find a bug, or have more broader kind of quession about dynamic modeling of ,please post that in the issue page.
+I will try hard to respond to questions.

+## Usage
+See 'self_library.m' to reproduce the results for unmanned surface vehicles.
+See 'SINDY_npsAUV_optim.m' to reproduce the results for unmanned underwater vehicles.

 ## Workflow of the proposed identification method
+The framework of the proposed approach is as follows.
 ### Step 1, motion data collection and pre-processing.
 In the whole modeling process, only the data of UMV speed components and rudder angle that can be easily collected by on-board sensors are required to train the model.
 Data on UMV movements are collected using sensors such as IMU/GPS/USBL, while their control signals are recorded through the control system.
 The data obtained from measurements in real environments can be contaminated.
 In sea trials they are disturbed by environmental factors such as wind and wave currents; even indoor pool tests are affected by ship vibrations, mechanical noise etc. The 'wavelet' toolbox of MATLAB performs well in ship maneuverability prediction .
 ### Step 2, divide the training and validation sets.